Health Insurance for U.S. Immigrants

 income, and 3) face language barriers, lack education and

-resources necessary to access affordable health insurance.
+resources necessary to access insurance exchange.

 It is important to realize that these three factors act in